ycaseau/GWDG/README.txt

 5. Related doc
 ==============

-overall description may be found at http://organisationarchitecture.blogspot.com/
+the updated documentation may be found on:  https://sites.google.com/view/modelccem discussions about CCEM and its results may be found at http://organisationarchitecture.blogspot.com/

 6. Data
 =======

 This project uses scenario files (look at oai to use a similar approach)

 7.Test and run
 ==============